-How do Password Policies work, when Identity Manager and SiteMinder work together?
+We'd like to know how do Password Policies work, when Identity Manager

 All versions of IdentityManager 12.x and SiteMinder 12.x